hankyul2/DomainAdaptation/README.md

 4. In this works, scores are 3 times averaged scores.
 5. Bold means scores lower than reported.
 6. Optimizer and learning rate scheduler are same to all model
-7. RSDA-MSTN and other model that have results lower than reported are going to be updated.
+7. RSDA-MSTN and other model that have results lower than reported are going to be updated. (wip)